chainguard-dev/edu/content/open-source/sigstore/cosign/how-to-sign-an-sbom-with-cosign.md

  | jq .predicate
 ```

-In the above, we download the `in-toto attestation` envelope using the `cosign download attestation` command.
+This command will download the `in-toto attestation` envelope using the `cosign download attestation` command.
 This envelope contains information on the attestation's subject (the image) and predicate (a statement about the subject, in this case the generated SBOM).
 We decode this envelope from base64, an encoding used to reduce information loss while transferring data, then extract the predicate.
 The result should be our SBOM in SPDX-JSON:

 ```json
 {